cosmos/cosmos/WHITEPAPER.md

 security, making it an ideal candidate for mobile and internet-of-things use cases.
-While a Bitcoin light client must sync chains of block headers and find the one with the most proof of work, Tendermint light clients need only to keep up with changes to the validator set, and then simply verify the +⅔ PreCommits in the latest block to determine the latest state.
+While a Bitcoin light client must sync chains of block headers and find the one with the most proof of work, Tendermint light clients need only to keep up with changes to the validator set, and then verify the +⅔ PreCommits in the latest block to determine the latest state.

 Succinct light client proofs also enable [inter-blockchain